 Prior to the company’s beginning, Kennedy and Marshall, along with filmmaker Steven Spielberg, were the founding partners of Amblin Entertainment.
 While at Amblin, Kennedy and Marshall produced some of the most memorable film experiences of the 1980’s.
 Combining these early successes with a now veteran approach, The Kennedy/Marshall Company has set a tone of excellence in the field of entertainment that is second to none.

-With thirty-six titles created under their banner, The Kennedy/Marshall Company has been nominated for five Academy Awards for producing the following films: War Horse, The Curious Case of Benjamin Button, Munich, Seabiscuit and The Sixth Sense.
+The Kennedy/Marshall Company has been nominated for five Academy Awards for producing the following films: War Horse, The Curious Case of Benjamin Button, Munich, Seabiscuit and The Sixth Sense.
 In addition, the company was nominated for an Emmy Award for the HBO film The Special Relationship.

 Beyond its roots in feature film production, The Kennedy/Marshall Company services a wide range of entertainment opportunities, encompassing documentary films, digital media, a television department for broadcast and cable platforms, as well as the development of stage plays.